If you use a Yahoo, Microsoft, AOL, or other non-Gmail email account, Google may owe you $5,000 for illegally intercepting your emails.

-Now, it's time to collect on claims for damages.
+Now, it's time to collect on your claims for damages.
 Read our reviews.
 We put you first.
 Learn more below.
 See the FAQs for details.
 Where do I learn more?
 See the FAQs

-If you’ve never had a Google account and didn’t know that Google was intercepting and processing your emails to Gmail users for advertising purposes, you have strong claims under the California Invasion of Privacy Act (CIPA).
+If you’ve never had a Gmail account and didn’t know that Google was intercepting and processing your emails to Gmail users for advertising purposes, you have strong claims under the California Invasion of Privacy Act (CIPA).

 CIPA claims are worth $5,000.

 Google intercepted and analyzed your intimate communications with Gmail users using cutting-edge artificial intelligence to develop “user profiles”.

 “We know where you are.
 We know where you’ve been.
 We can more or less know what you’re thinking about.”

 People emailing Gmail users have "no reasonable expectation” that their communications are confidential.